Collections Performance Metrics Definition :

 Importance: An RPC rate above 80% is considered optimal for efficient collections .

-8. Dispute Rate and Resolution Time
+Dispute Occurrence Rate and Resolution Time

 Definition: Assesses the frequency of invoice disputes and the average time taken to resolve them.